akthom/gen-ack-auth/README.md

 **AuthorAckExtract.py** : 1) this script crawls a directory containgin PMC files; mines the JATS mark up for different parts of the journal article; and then outputs this into a series of files for later processing (named entity recognition and gender ID)

-**NERExtractor.py** : after running _forNER.csv_ through the Stanford NER (currently using the GUI for testing), this script pulls the <PERSON> entities out and spits them into a separate file
+-**NERExtractor.py** : after running _forNER.csv_ through the Stanford NER (currently using the GUI for testing), this script pulls the <PERSON> entities out and spits them into a separate file-

 **parsenames.py** -  ID gender of authors and acknowledged entities